Aayush-Bhargav/NewsHub/README.md

 # NewsHub
 News Hub is a dynamic and user-friendly news application built with React.
-Designed to keep users updated with the latest news across various categories, this app offers a clean and efficient way to browse and search for news articles.
-With real-time updates and easy navigation, News Hub ensures that users have quick access to current events and breaking news from around the world.
+It is fully responsive and makes use of https://newsapi.org to fetch news and render it.

 ## Features
 - **Category-Based News**: Browse news articles across multiple categories, including General, Sports, Entertainment, Business, Health, Science, and Technology.
 Each category has its dedicated section with curated news content.